gavinying/modpoll/README.md

 This configuration tells *modpoll* to do the following for each poll,

+- Read `16` coils from the address starting from `0` and parse the response as two 8-bits boolean values;
+- Read `16` discrete inputs from the address starting from `10000` and parse the response as two 8-bits boolean values;
-- Read `16` coils (coil address: `0-15`) and parse data accordingly;
+- Read `20` input registers from the address starting from `30000` and parse data accordingly;
-- Read `20` holding registers (register address: `40000-40019`) and parse data accordingly;
+- Read `20` holding registers from the address starting from `40000` and parse data accordingly;

-Normally, you need to customize a Modbus configuration file for your own device before running *modpoll* tool, which defines the optimal polling patterns and register mappings according to device vendor's documents.
+In practical, you usually need to customize a Modbus configuration file for your own device before running *modpoll* tool, which defines the optimal polling patterns and register mappings according to device vendor's documents.

+You can also take a look at [contrib](https://github.com/gavinying/modpoll/tree/master/contrib) folder, which collects a few types of device configuration shared by contributors.

 The configuration can be either a local file or a remote public URL resource.